Tropical Storm Mawar intensifies rains for Japan, threatens floods and mudslides in some regions

-NAHA, Japan (AP) — Heavy rains intensified by Tropical Storm Mawar fell on Japan’s main archipelago Friday, halting trains and transit and threatening floods and mudslides in central and western regions, while residents were urged to use caution.
+NAHA, Japan (AP) — Heavy rains intensified by Tropical Storm Mawar fell on Japan’s main archipelago Friday, halting trains and triggering floods and mudslides in central and western regions where residents were urged to use caution or evacuate.

-Warnings were issued in parts of western and central Japan, with up to 25 centimeters (10 inches) of rain forecast through Saturday evening.
-Residents in vulnerable areas, including those in Mie, Wakayama, Aichi and Shizuoka prefectures in central Japan, were warned of the potential for flooding and mudslides and advised to go to evacuation centers if possible.
+Up to 25 centimeters (10 inches) of rain was forecast in parts of western and central Japan through Saturday evening.
+More than 1.27 million residents in vulnerable areas, including in Mie, Wakayama, Aichi and Shizuoka prefectures in central Japan, were warned of possible flooding and mudslides and advised to go to evacuation centers as of Friday afternoon, according to the Fire and Disaster Management Agency.

-Television footage showed swollen rivers in residential areas in Wakayama city, including one where brown water rose as high as the bottom of a bridge over it.
+Television videos showed swollen rivers in residential areas of Wakayama city, including one where brown water rose as high as the bottom of a bridge.
+There were reports of two people swept away by the swollen rivers, NHK public television said.

-In Tokyo, the few pedestrians on the rainy streets clutched umbrellas as winds blew tree branches around.
-Afternoon classes were also cancelled at some schools.
-Ferry operations in the Tokyo Bay were canceled for the rest of Friday.
+In Tokyo, the few pedestrians on the rainy streets clutched umbrellas as winds blew tree branches.
+Roads were flooded in the city's western district of Setegaya.
+Afternoon classes were canceled at some schools, and ferry operations in Tokyo Bay were halted for the rest of Friday.

+In the central city of Toyohashi, fire and disaster authorities received more than 200 reports of flooding, NHK said.

-Shinkansen super-express trains were suspended between Tokyo and Shin Osaka in western Japan due to heavy rain, according to the Central Japan Railway Co.
-Flights and ferries in southern Japan also were canceled due to continuing strong winds.
-More than 17,500 homes in seven of the nine prefectures serviced by the Tokyo Electric Power Company Holdings lost power.
+Shinkansen super-express trains were suspended between Tokyo and Shin Osaka in western Japan due to heavy rain, according to Central Japan Railway Co.
+Flights and ferries in southern Japan were also canceled due to continuing strong winds.
+More than 17,500 homes in seven of the nine prefectures served by Tokyo Electric Power Company Holdings lost power.

 Mawar remained well offshore in the Pacific Ocean, but its winds were strong enough as it passed Okinawa to cause injuries.
 An older woman who fell had a serious head injury in Nishihara city, while the injuries to seven other people were slight.